Grand Canyon University: Academics

-In Fall of 2016, the university opened an online seminary.
-In Fall of 2023, the seminary began offering in-person courses as well.
+In the fall of 2016, the university opened an online seminary.
+In the fall of 2023, the seminary began offering in-person courses as well.

 In April 2017, Arizona nursing board officials censured GCU after the school's nursing programs fell below 80% graduation rate for two consecutive years.
 GCU said it would implement a plan to increase graduation rates.
 Three months later, the nursing board announced it was pleased with the "tremendous improvements" the university had shown to addressing all concerns.
 In 2018, the Arizona State Board of Nursing censured GCU's nursing program due to the number of first-time students failing to pass the registered nursing exam and after numerous complaints by students and faculty.
 In the second quarter of 2018, GCU nursing students posted a 95.65% first-time pass rate on the National Council Licensure Examination (NCLEX).
-This leads to a year-to-date rate of 92.86%, higher than the Arizona Board of Nursing's year-to-date statewide average of 91.89%.
+This led to a year-to-date rate of 92.86%, higher than the Arizona Board of Nursing's year-to-date statewide average of 91.89%.

-Grand Canyon University's undergraduate entrance requirements are either a 3.0 high school GPA, or a high school GPA of 2.5 with either an SAT score of 1,000 or ACT score of 19.
-In 2021, the university acceptance rate was 76.9%; of those admitted, 23% enrolled.
-The university does not report scores of matriculating students, while high school class rank, high school college preparatory classes, and letters of recommendation are neither required nor recommended.